-Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).
+Historical events that happened more than forty years ago (for example, Place where Yuri Gagarin landed).

 One of the criteria of fame might be if the number of relevant queries exceeds 100 based on https://wordstat.yandex.ru data.

 Places that figure in the lives of cultural or historical figures and are marked with monuments, memorial signs or plaques should be drawn as Culture and recreation → Monument, sculpture items.